trakt/script.trakt/README.md

 * Automatically scrobble what you're watching
 * [Mobile apps](http://trakt.tv/downloads) for iPhone, iPad, Android, and Windows Phone
-* Share what you're watching (in real time) and rating to facebook, twitter, and tumblr
+* Share what you're watching (in real time) and rating to facebook and twitter
+* Personalized calendar so you never miss a TV show
 * Follow your friends and people you're interesed in
 * Use watchlists so you don't forget to what to watch
 * Track your media collections and impress your friends